 - Rheumatic diseases

-COPD affects more than 5% of people in the U.S. It is the fourth most common cause of death in the United States, responsible for more than 100,000 deaths each year.
+COPD affects more than 5% of people in the United States.
+It is the fourth most common cause of death in the United States, responsible for more than 100,000 deaths each year.
 Experts predict that it will be the third leading cause of death in the world by 2030 as the population ages and people continue to smoke.

 Although COPD has traditionally been considered a man's disease, an increase in women who smoke has caused COPD to skyrocket in women.
 Women with COPD tend to fare worse than men.
 They are more likely to be hospitalized and to die from COPD.
 They also have more severe symptoms, greater depression, and a worse quality of life than men.